pinecoders/pinecoders.github.io/faq_and_code/README.md

 plot(close)
 ```

-This code will look this way in the Editor:
+The code will look this way in the Editor:

 ![.](inputs_code.png "Inputs Code")